syncfusion-content/windowsforms-docs/WindowsForms/Grid/Formula-Support.md

 CHIINV(probability, degrees_freedom)

 #### Where:
-* probability is a probability associated with the chi-squared distribution.
+* **probability** is a probability associated with the chi-squared distribution.
-* degrees_freedom is the number of degrees of freedom.
+* **degrees_freedom** is the number of degrees of freedom.

 ### CHISQ.DIST
 The `CHISQ.DIST` function calculates the Probability Density Function or the Cumulative Distribution Function for the [chi-square distribution](http://en.wikipedia.org/wiki/Chi-square_distribution).

 #### Syntax
 CHISQ.DIST(x,degFreedom,cumulative)

 #### Where:
-* x is the value that evaluates the function.
+* **x** is the value that evaluates the function.
-* degFreedom is the number of degrees of freedom.
+* **degFreedom** is the number of degrees of freedom.
-* cumulative is a logical value that determines the form of the function.
+* **cumulative** is a logical value that determines the form of the function.

 #### Remarks

-&#35;VALUE! - occurs if any argument is non-numeric.
+`#VALUE!` - occurs if any argument is non-numeric.<br/>

-&#35;NUM! - occurs if x is negative and if f degFreedom < 1 or degFreedom > 10^10.
+`#NUM!`- occurs if x is negative and if f degFreedom &lt; 1 or degFreedom &gt; 10^10.

 ### CHISQ.DIST.RT
 The `CHISQ.DIST.RT` function calculates the right-tailed probability of the [chi-square distribution](http://en.wikipedia.org/wiki/Chi-square_distribution).

 #### Syntax
 CHISQ.DIST.RT(x,degFreedom)

 #### Where:

-* x is the value that evaluates the function.
+* **x** is the value that evaluates the function.
-* degFreedom is the number of degrees of freedom.
+* **degFreedom** is the number of degrees of freedom.

 #### Remarks

-&#35;VALUE! - occurs if either argument is non-numeric.
+`#VALUE!` - occurs if either argument is non-numeric.<br/>

-&#35;VALUE! - occurs if any argument is non-numeric.
+`#VALUE!` - occurs if any argument is non-numeric.

-&#35;NUM! - occurs occurs if f degFreedom < 1 or degFreedom > 10^10.
+`#NUM!`- occurs occurs if f degFreedom &lt; 1 or degFreedom &gt; 10^10.

 ### CHISQ.INV
 The `CHISQ.INV` function returns the inverse of the left-tailed probability of the chi-squared distribution.

 #### Syntax
 CHISQ.INV(probability,degFreedom)

 #### Where:
-* probability is a probability of chi-squared distribution.
+* **probability** is a probability of chi-squared distribution.
-* deg_freedom is the number of degrees of freedom.
+* **deg_freedom** is the number of degrees of freedom.

 #### Remarks

-&#35;NUM! - occurs if probability is is less than zero, if probability is greater than 1 and degFreedom is less than 1.
+`#NUM!`- occurs if probability is is less than zero, if probability is greater than 1 and degFreedom is less than 1.<br/>

-&#35;VALUE! - occurs if probability or degFreedom is non-numeric.
+`#VALUE!` - occurs if probability or degFreedom is non-numeric.

 ### CHISQ.INV.RT
 The `CHISQ.INV.RT` function calculates the inverse of the right-tailed probability of the [chi-square distribution](http://en.wikipedia.org/wiki/Chi-square_distribution).

 #### Syntax
 CHISQ.INV.RT(probability, degFreedom)

 #### Where:
-* probability is a probability of chi-squared distribution.
+* **probability** is a probability of chi-squared distribution.
-* degFreedom is the number of degrees of freedom.
+* **degFreedom** is the number of degrees of freedom.

 #### Remarks

-&#35;NUM! - occurs if probability is is less than zero, if probability is greater than 1 and if degFreedom is less than 1.
+`#NUM!`- occurs if probability is is less than zero, if probability is greater than 1 and if degFreedom is less than 1.

-&#35;VALUE! - occurs if probability or degFreedom is non-numeric.
+`#VALUE!` - occurs if probability or degFreedom is non-numeric.

 ### CHISQ.TEST
 The `CHISQ.TEST` function function performs the chi-square test on two supplied data sets (of observed and expected frequencies), and returns the probability that the differences between the sets are simply due to sampling error.

 #### Syntax
 CHISQ.TEST(O_range,E_range)

 #### Where:
-* O_range is the range of data that contains observed values.
+* **O_range** is the range of data that contains observed values.
-* E_range is the range of data that contains expected values.
+* **E_range** is the range of data that contains expected values.

 ### CHITEST
 Returns the test for independence. `CHITEST` returns the value from chi-squared (c2) distribution for statistic and the appropriate degrees of freedom.

 #### Syntax
 CHITEST(actual_range, expected_range)

 #### Where:
-* actual_range is the range of data that contains observations to test against expected values.
+* **actual_range** is the range of data that contains observations to test against expected values.
-* expected_range is the range of data that contains the ratio of the product of row totals and column totals to the grand total.
+* **expected_range** is the range of data that contains the ratio of the product of row totals and column totals to the grand total.

 ### CHOOSE
 The `CHOOSE` function returns the value from a range of values on a specific index.
 ##### Syntax:
 CHOOSE(index, valuearray)

 #### Where:
-* index is to specify the index from where you want to retrive the value.
+* **index** is to specify the index from where you want to retrive the value.
-* valuearray is the array of value from where you want to take the value.
+* **valuearray** is the array of value from where you want to take the value.

 ### CLEAN
 `CLEAN` function is used to remove the non-printable characters from the given text, represented by numbers 0 to 31 of the 7-bit ASCII code.

 #### Syntax
 =Clean(Text)